 We know very little about Reverend Osborne’s early life.
-He was born in 1907.
-He had two sisters.
-He grew up in Bebington, England.
-This small town lies just five miles south of Liverpool.
+He was born in 1907 to a large working class family.
+He was the second oldest of 11 surviving children.
+He had five sisters and five brothers.
+He grew up in Liverpool, England.

 Service in Asia

 Herbert Osborne joined the Bible Churchmen’s Missionary Society (BCMS) in 1927.
-We are guessing that it was BCMS who sent Herbert Osborne on his first mission.
-His first assignment was to Persia in the 1930’s.
+The Divinity School sent Herbert Osborne on his first mission.
+His first assignment was to Persia.
 Reverend Osborne found his true missionary passion when he was subsequently sent to China.

 Reverend Herbert Osborne’s missionary work in China was fraught with severe challenges and danger.
 Nevertheless, he was so dedicated to his missionary work in China that he did not flee when the Japanese invaded.
 He became a Japanese prisoner of war.
-Later, he was imprisoned by Chinese Communist forces.
+Later, he was imprisoned by both the Chinese Nationalist and the Chinese Communist forces.

-Upon his release and expulsion by the Chinese Communist army, Reverend Osborne moved to India.
-There he continued his missionary work but left after a few years.
-Reverend Osborne then went to Hong Kong as the Superintendent of St. Christopher’s Home.
+Upon his release and expulsion by the Chinese Communist army, Reverend Osborne moved to India as a missionary in 1945.
+Recognized for his heroic missionary efforts in China, he was asked to be a UNICEF Goodwill Ambassador.
+Reverend Osborne then moved to Hong Kong as the Superintendent of St. Christopher’s Home.

 St. Christopher’s Home in Hong Kong